jdoleary/Spellmasons/docs/TasksLongTerm.md

 i switch to the cauldron overworld)
 - Like how dying at start of turn didn't end turn until 24be49dfb4904bc81e683c903ffe0bdcdfc75065, maybe other death causing events wont end turn.
 Maybe I should add a check in the unit code when they take damage to always see if it's a player
 - repelCircleFromLine doesn't handle corner cases such as vertical lines due to it using intersection of lines under the hood.
 Improve intersectionOfLines cornercases.
 I protect against this case by doing special handling of vertical lines in findWherePointIntersectLineSegmentAtRightAngle() which calls findWherePointIntersectLineAtRightAngle is the only place that uses intersectionOfLines
+- if the host disconnects in character selection mode, the other players get stuck and can't choose characters
+- If second client picks character first there is  a bug